 Representative Legal Matters

-- Successfully obtained world-wide Mareva injunction in complex, multi-jurisdictional fraud proceedings, freezing assets and funds in excess of USD40 million.
+Successfully obtained and retained world-wide Mareva injunction in complex, multi-jurisdictional fraud proceedings, freezing assets and funds in excess of USD 40 million.

 Professional Associations and Memberships

 - Philip C. Jessup International Law Moot Court Competition - Judge

 - United Way of Greater Toronto - Workplace Fundraising Campaign Committee